“A writer who is afraid to overreach himself is as useless as a general who is afraid to be wrong.”― Raymond Chandler

-Webster’s defines hyperbole as being an extravagant exaggeration.
+Hyperbole is when an author uses exaggeration, taking something ordinary and stretching it to the extreme, making readers chuckle or gasp at its over-the-top nature.
 We’ll often encounter it in speeches, writing, on billboards and menus, and probably any post to hit the front page of your favorite social media app today.

 When people refer to a passage of speech or writing as being hyperbolic, it refers to the feeling of the entire piece as being full of exaggerated claims.

 It’s often used as a purposeful description of something to highlight for the reader and is meant to elicit a strong emotion or impression.
 And it’s definitely meant to make a reader stop and reread something — if anything to just keep their attention!

 Importantly, it’s never meant to be taken in the literal sense (it’s an exaggerated claim on purpose), otherwise, it isn’t actually hyperbole.